raysrashmi/raysrashmi.com/source/about/index.md

   * She is involved in Database Design , Analysis ,Testing and Development.

   * She is always passionate to learn and try new things.
+  * She love to to do open source contribution also have contributed in Rails <a>http://contributors.rubyonrails.org/</a>

   * Skills she knows :